ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 :width: 600px

 The 4-bucket model represented within grid cell hydrology processes in Virtual Ecosystem .
-Read arrows indicate vertical flow and blue lines indicate horizontal flow out of the grid cell; horizontal display is not shown but happens in the same way in all non-edge grid cells.
+Red arrows indicate vertical flow and blue lines indicate horizontal flow out of the grid cell; horizontal inflow in the grid cell is not shown but happens in the same layers in all non-edge grid cells.
 :::

 ### Canopy interception